 These are the races IFC-PAC is focusing on most closely.
 If we win these races, there are very good odds we will hold the legislature.

 Why these races?
 Simple: These races are considered to be the most tightly contested in the state.
 We’re not ones to shy away from a fight, so IFC-PAC is inserting ourselves right into the thick of things.
-Our plan is to focus our efforts on these toss-up races because if we can get involved and push these over the edge and into the ‘Win’ column we know there’s a very good chance we’ll succeed in bouncing the anti-gun Senate majority leaders from power.
+Our plan is to focus our efforts on these toss-up races because if we can get involved and push these over the edge and into the ‘Win’ column we know there’s a very good chance we’ll succeed in bouncing the anti-gun Senate and House majority leaders from power.